lockss/lockss.github.io/administrators/manual/2.0-alpha3/configuring.md

 1.  `Is this machine behind NAT?:` Enter `Y` if the machine is not publicly routable but will be accessible via network address translation (NAT), or `N` otherwise.
     1.  `External IP address for NAT:` If you answered `Y` to the previous question, enter the publicly routable IP address of the NAT router.
 1.  `Initial subnet for admin UI access:` Enter a semicolon-separated list of subnets in CIDR or mask notation that should initially have access to the Web user interfaces of the system.
 The access list can be modified later via the UI.
-1.  `LOCKSS subnet for container access:` This is calculated from the microk8s node and should not need to be modified in a standard installation.
+1.  `LOCKSS subnet for container access:` This is calculated from the MicroK8s node and should not need to be modified in a standard installation.
 1.  `LCAP V3 protocol port:` Enter the port on the publicly routable IP address that will be used to receive LCAP (LOCKSS polling and repair) traffic.
 Historically, most LOCKSS nodes use 9729.
-1.  `PROXY port:` Port for the LOCKSS content prosy.
+1.  `PROXY port:` Port for the LOCKSS content proxy.
 Accept the default - it can be changed later if necessary.
 1.  `Mail relay for this machine:` Hostname of this machine's outgoing mail server.
 1.  `Does mail relay <mailhost> need user & password`: Enter `Y` if the outgoing mail server requires password authentication, `N` otherwise.
     1. `User for <mailhost>:` If you answered `Y` to the outgoing mail server password authentication question, enter the username for the mail server.